 Credit card interest is simple, right?
+It's a cost charged every month as a percentage of the money you've used on your card.
 While you might think you understand how your interest is calculated, there can be more to it than meets the eye.
 Knowing which rates apply, and when, can help you track how much you’re paying to use your card.

 - Different cards have different rates